jlord/veil-look/src/posts/2019-books.md

 I set a goal of reading 12 books in 2019 and I read 19—how about that!
 If you want to see a shelf and list without my ramblings, [view the book page](/books).
 Below, I ramble.
 You can [skip to the how-to](#how-to-books), if you want to make a book page, too.

-## Some highlights

-_Link to books below._

-I read more Fiction than I have in many years combined!
-I enjoyed it, too.
-I really liked Sally Rooney's _Normal People_; I was sucked into the world she built and learned some handy Irish slang. _Fleishman Is in Trouble_, oof, ruined me emotionally for two days (worth it).

-Despite venturing away from Non-Fiction more often this year I still enjoyed some great tales of history: _The Professor and the Madman_ is the story of how the Oxford English Dictionary came to be and goes places you wouldn't expect; _King Cnut and the Viking Conquest of England_ is about Cnut, the first Danish King of England, and with this book I started the year true to my love for all this story touches (Denmark!
-Vikings!
-Medieval England!); the last book I read this year, _The Library Book_, tells the story of 1986 fire to the Los Angeles Public Library, the investigation, the restoration and the incredible inner workings of a library.

 <h3 id="book-shelf">2019 Shelf</h2>
 <div class="book-shelf-container">
   {%- for book in books -%}